William A. Haseltine: Biography

-Training in biomedical research
+Career

 As a pre-medical undergraduate student majoring in chemistry, he published two scientific papers, one on the composition of the Martian atmosphere in Science and a second on the use of isotope shifted lasers for communication to outer space in Applied Physics Letters.
 He was elected to Phi Beta Kappa his junior year and graduated at the top of his class.
 Upon graduation he decided to learn as much about science as possible towards creating new ways to treat and cure disease.

-At Harvard University he worked under the direction of James D. Watson, co-discoverer of the structure of DNA, and Walter Gilbert, who later received a Nobel prize for developing a method to determine the sequence of DNA.
-Work in this laboratory gave him an excellent grounding in the tools of what was then the new field of molecular biology.
-As a graduate student he worked on fundamental aspects of regulation of expression of genes.
+At Harvard University, he worked under the direction of James D. Watson, who shared the Nobel Prize for the discovery of the structure of DNA, and Walter Gilbert, who later received a Nobel Prize for developing a method to determine DNA sequences.
 He elucidated the means by which bacteria signal the shift from growth when food is abundant to maintenance when food is scarce, the topic of his PhD thesis titled Magic Spot and the Stringent Response.

 During his graduate studies, Haseltine was also active in his opposition to the war in Vietnam.
 He wrote several articles on the use of technology in the Vietnam War and broke the "Agent Orange Defoliation" story in a cover article in the New Republic.
 He worked with the American Friends Service Committee to create a resource center for those who wished to understand their own communities’ involvement in the war and lectured against the war throughout the country for several years.
 He was a founder of "Science for the People".

 In 1973, Haseltine joined the laboratory of David Baltimore at the Massachusetts Institute of Technology as a post-doctoral fellow.
 There he began to work on fundamental aspects of how retroviruses known to cause cancer in animals reproduce.
 His work, in collaboration with several other scientists, provided unexpected insights into the process of retrovirus replication and was recognized as innovative in publication in leading scientific journals.
 This work prepared him for research on human disease and retroviruses, both important later in his career.

 He interrupted his postdoctoral studies at MIT briefly the summer of 1973 to serve as a visiting professor at the University of Copenhagen Faculty of Health and Medical Sciences, where he continued his work on the regulation of gene expression in bacteria.